turtleflyer/alnico/README.md

    variable behaves like a method bundle with three functions: `get`, `set`, and `exc`.
 We'll explore these functions in more detail later.

-2. **Methods composition:** This is the core component of _Alnico:magnet:_.
+2. **Methods composition:** This is the core component of _Alnico_.
 It's responsible for producing the final methods as a result of the composition process.
 The source for these methods comes from the composers passed as the second argument.
 The key difference between composers and the methods they create is that composers have an extra parameter placed first, before the rest of the arguments accepted by the methods.
 This extra argument is the bundle that contains the dependencies as named properties.

    ![Dependencies